Ghent, New York

 Ghent is a town in Columbia County, New York, United States, with a ZIP code of 12075.
-The population was 5,303 at the 2020 census, down from the 2010 census.
+The population was 5,303 at the 2020 census, down from the 2010 census population of 5,402.
 Ghent is centrally located in the county and is northeast of the city of Hudson.

 History

 Around 1735, early settlers, exploiting areas cleared by the natives, moved into the area.
 In 1818, the town of Ghent was founded from parts of the towns of Chatham, Claverack and Kinderhook.
 It was named after the Treaty of Ghent.

 Located at Ghent is the historic Van Valkenburgh-Isbister Farm, added to the National Register of Historic Places in 2006.

 Geography

 According to the United States Census Bureau, the town has a total area of 117.6 sqkm, of which 116.9 sqkm is land and 0.7 sqkm, or 0.59%, is water.

 The Taconic State Parkway crosses the southeastern corner of the town.